 Building the Foundations for Learning to Read and Write

-Join the Erikson Institute, the premier graduate school in child development along with Chaminade University and CEED for this exciting professional development opportunity focused on reading and writing for young children.
+Join the Erikson Institute, the premier graduate school in child development along with Chaminade University and CEED Hawaii for this exciting professional development opportunity focused on reading and writing for young children.

 This yearlong Erikson Early Literacy series will illuminate concepts in early literacy and enhance your skills in the classroom.
-Over the course of one year, you’ll engage in face-to-face and online trainings, all while networking with your peers from around the state.
-Read below for more details.
+Participants will engage in face-to-face and online trainings, all while networking with your peers from around the state.

 We are grateful for the commitment and continued generosity of the Samuel N. and Mary Castle Foundation for making opportunities like these possible.